 They’re clearly happy to play and there’s a lot of joy, enthusiasm and mutual encouragement during the practice sessions, along with obvious determination as they drill backhands across the net in a tireless effort to get better.

-If you’re keen to help coach or otherwise support the blind tennis players, they’d love to hear from you at: email@example.com.
+If you’re keen to help coach or otherwise support the blind tennis players, email Soundball.
+They’d love to hear from you.

 Featuring music by King Kong Jane